shalg5/North_Carolina_Real_Estate_Trend_Dashboard/README.md

 * **Regional Demand Volatility:** Markets with strong YoY but weak long-term CAGR could signal short-term spikes (possibly driven by temporary migration or economic shocks).
 Such volatility can result in unstable returns.
 * **Affordability Risk:** With the median price at \~\$310K, continued upward trends could price out first-time buyers.
 Builders may face reduced demand for entry-level housing, while policymakers face affordability crises.
-* **Supply Chain & Construction Costs:** High-growth counties attract more builders → increased demand for land, labor, and materials.
+* **Supply Chain & Construction Costs:** High-growth regions attract more builders → increased demand for land, labor, and materials.
 This can inflate costs, squeeze margins, and delay project timelines.

 ---

 ## Conclusion

 This dashboard provides a clear snapshot of North Carolina’s housing market by analyzing median prices, year-over-year growth, and long-term appreciation trends (CAGR).
-The insights help builders, investors, and policymakers identify where opportunities lie — from high-growth counties that signal strong demand to more affordable regions that balance risk and return.
+The insights help builders, investors, and policymakers identify where opportunities lie — from high-growth regions that signal strong demand to more affordable regions that balance risk and return.

 At the same time, the analysis highlights important risks such as potential overvaluation in fast-growing markets, affordability pressures, and external shocks like interest rate changes or policy shifts.